-Early action will also enable us to maximise the co-benefits of net zero for people, the environment and the economy.

-The transformation to a carbon negative York and North Yorkshire, can provide cleaner air, more equitable access to resources, cheaper energy bills and more empowered communities.
+- 5. Early action will also enable us to maximise the co-benefits of net zero for people living in and visiting the region.
+The transformation to a carbon negative York and North Yorkshire can provide cleaner air, more equitable access to resources, cheaper energy bills and more empowered communities.
+Communities have a key leadership role in the delivery of net zero.
+Whilst a coordinated approach across the region is needed, delivery will ensure communities are able to lead a "hyper-local" approach to net zero. - 6.
 We can also use the transition to reverse the decline of nature and tackle the biodiversity crisis.
-The decoupling of economic activity from environmental damage, will strengthen our economy and provide new opportunities for businesses.

-5. To ensure we achieve our collective ambition to be carbon negative by 2040 and deliver these significant co-benefits, we need a co-owned plan to reduce emissions across the economy and increase greenhouse gas removals.
-This Routemap provides this plan - with an ambitious pathway to become England's first carbon negative region, whilst supporting the levelling up the region with new green jobs, reversing the decline of our natural environment and attracting investment.
+The Routemap sets out how we will enhance our natural capital and utilise nature based solutions where possible. - 7.
+To ensure we achieve our collective ambition to be carbon negative by 2040 and deliver these significant co-benefits, we need a co-owned plan to reduce emissions across the economy and increase greenhouse gas removals.
+This Routemap provides this plan with an ambitious pathway to become England's first carbon negative region, whilst supporting the levelling up the region with new green jobs, attracting investment and reversing the decline of our natural environment.
 Together we can create a greener, fairer, stronger future.